 The Veterans Administration in Chicago monitors Standards of Progress for all student participating in the Veterans Vocational Rehabilitation Program.

 Students may appeal their termination to the Standards of Progress Appeal Committee in writing.
 Forms are available in the Financial Aid Office for the appeal process.
 Supporting documentation must accompany the request.

 The student must increase his/her GPA in accordance with the standards listed above to be reinstated, or have their appeal granted by the Standards of Progress Appeal Committee.

-Please meet with an academic counselor/advisor to determine the degree you will be seeking at Joliet Junior College.
+Please meet with an academic adviser to determine the degree you will be seeking at Joliet Junior College.
 Inform the Veterans Resource Center staff of any changes.